Take Control: True Private Internet Browsing with Brave Download the Brave Browser ⇒ It’s a safer and faster alternative than Chrome

 If the standby is a physical standby then proceed to Troubleshooting Redo

 Troubleshooting Log transport services

-1) Verify that the primary database is in archive log mode and has automatic
+Verify that the primary database is in archive log mode and has automatic archiving enabled

 select log_mode from v$database;

-2) Verify that the sufficient space exist in the local archive destination as
+Verify that sufficient space exist in all archive destinations

 select dest_id,destination from v$archive_dest